P2LHAP:Wearable sensor-based human activity recognition, segmentation and forecast through Patch-to-Label Seq2Seq Transformer: Related Works

 \subsection{Sensor-based multi-task learning framework}

 Sensor-based multi-task activity recognition presents a significant challenge in the field. \cite{MARTINDALE2021250} employs recurrent neural networks to segment and identify activities and cycles using inertial sensor data. \cite{kim2023multi} proposes an efficient multi-task learning framework that utilizes commercial smart insoles.
 This framework addresses three health management-related problems by converting smart insole sensor data into recursive graphs and employing an improved MobileNetV2 as the backbone network.
 Experimental results demonstrate that this multi-task learning framework outperforms single-task models in tasks such as activity classification, speed estimation, and weight estimation. \cite{9098923} introduces a multi-task model based on LSTM for predicting each activity and estimating activity intensity using wearable sensor signals. \cite{xia2022boundary} combines the segmentation and classification tasks by passing the sensor signal through the MS-TCN module to predict sample-level labels and activity boundaries.
 This joint segmentation and classification approach calculates sample-level loss and boundary consistency loss to achieve improved performance. \cite{duan2023multi} proposes a novel multi-task framework called MTHARS, which leverages the dynamic characteristics of activity length to segment activities of varying durations through multi-scale window splicing.
 This approach effectively combines activity segmentation and recognition, leading to improved performance in both tasks.
+However, prior studies employed distinct backbone networks for various tasks or failed to achieve unified task representations, our proposed architecture integrates these tasks within a single model for simultaneous learning and representation.
+By doing so, we obtain a unified label sequence representation.